Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

-We now address the issue of a fair pricing in our nonlinear model under the assumption that the hedger has the initial endowment $x_t$ at time $t$.
-We assume that the model is arbitrage-free either with respect to the null contract or for the trading desk and we consider the hedger who contemplates entering into the contract $\cC^t $ at time~$t$.
+We now address the issue of a fair pricing in the nonlinear framework under the assumption that the hedger has the initial endowment $x_t$ at time $t$.
+We assume that the model enjoys the no-arbitrage property either with respect to the null contract or for the trading desk and we consider the hedger who contemplates entering into the contract $\cC^t $ at time~$t$.
 The first goal is to describe the range of the {\it hedger's fair prices} for the contract $\cC^t$.
 Let $p_t \in \cG_t$ denote a generic price of a contract at time $t$, as seen from the perspective of the hedger.
-Hence a positive value of $p_t$ means that the hedger receives at time $t$ the cash amount $p_t$ from the counterparty, whereas a negative value of $p_t$ means that he agrees to pay the cash amount $-p_t$ to the counterparty at time~$t$.
+Hence if $p_t$ is positive, then the hedger receives at time $t$ the cash amount $p_t$ from the counterparty, whereas a negative value of $p_t$ means that he agrees to pay the cash amount $-p_t$ to the counterparty at time~$t$.
 In the next definition, we fix a date $t \in [0,T)$ and we assume that the contract $\cC^t$ is traded at the price $p_t$ at time $t$.
 It is natural to ask whether in this situation the hedger can make a risk-free profit by entering into the contract and hedging it with an admissible trading strategy over $[t,T]$.
 We propose to call it a {\it hedger's pricing} arbitrage opportunity.
-Recall that the arbitrage opportunities defined in Section \ref{sec3} are related to the properties of a trading model, and they do not depend on the level of a price $p_t$ for $\cC^t $.
+Recall that the arbitrage opportunities defined in Section~\ref{sec3} are related to the properties of a trading model, but they do not depend on the level of a price $p_t$ for $\cC^t $.

-\begin{definition} A trading strategy $(x_t,p_t,\phi^t , \cC^t)\in \Psi^{t,x_t} (\sC )$ is a \textit{hedger's pricing arbitrage opportunity on $[t,T]$} associated with a contract $\cC^t $ traded at $p_t$ at time $t$ (or, briefly, a {\it secondary arbitrage opportunity}) if
+\begin{definition} A trading strategy $(x_t,p_t,\phi^t,\cC^t)\in \Psi^{t,x_t} (\sC )$ is a \textit{hedger's pricing arbitrage opportunity on $[t,T]$} associated with a contract $\cC^t $ traded at $p_t$ at time $t$ (or, briefly, a {\it secondary arbitrage opportunity}) if

 and

 \end{definition}